zuozhenggh/learning-library/data-management-library/autonomous-database/dedicated/adb-configure-dev-client/adb-configure-dev-client.md

 First we shh into the dev client and invoke the VNC server that comes pre-installed.

-- SSH into your dev client compute instance
+- SSH into your dev client compute instance.

     ```
     <copy>